-In everyday conflicts, however, persons rarely explicate the underlying principles of their justifications.
-Boltanski and Thévenot (2006, pp. 12-14, 66-63) therefore draw on the history of political thought to find more coherent expressions of the "kind of rationality" (2000, p.
-210) on which persons rely.7 Reconstructing these rationalities, they recognize that the forms of a common good (or "polities" as they say) are always linked to very specific ways of constructing reality.
-People, thus, indeed live in different "worlds", each of which has its own concepts of what kind of subjects live there, what kind of objects and relationships exist, what counts as natural or valuable. (see Boltanski and Thévenot 2014, pp. 196-201, for a full list of their analytical register).
+live in different "worlds", each of which has its own concepts of what kind of subjects live there, what kind of objects and relationships exist, what counts as natural or valuable (see Boltanski and Thévenot 2006, pp. 140-144, for a full list of their analytical register).

 For instance, Boltanski and Thévenot distinguish the "domestic world" from the "market world" (2006, pp. 164-178, 193-203, for the following).
 The domestic world is inhabited by great "personalities", typically figuring as "fathers" or "kings", and minor personalities, such as "children" or "women".
 Greatness here is construed by Bildung, steadiness and the trust higher ranking subjects place in you.
 The generalized principle organizing the social world therefore is tradition and heritage.
 It prefers hierarchies and gives prime attention to standing conventions, higher principles, and family.
 In contrast, the market world is inherited by economic subjects, especially "men of business", but also "sellers", "buyers", and "customers".
 Their primary attention, thus, is not directed towards one's house or family but to the market, where people rival for greatness through "winning" - or they "fail" trying and "loose" their status.
 Obviously, the completely different vocabularies inspire very different rationalities.
-They will lead actors to respond to a critical situation in different ways, proposing different institutional set-ups and rewarding other kind of people and actions.
+Accordingly, actors will respond to a critical situation in very different ways, proposing different institutional set-ups and rewarding other kinds of people and actions.

 Of course, the presented approaches have strengths and weaknesses.
-For instance, the decentered theory of governance is restricted to administrative governance styles, whereas the pragmatists sociology investigates a larger chunk of the social imaginaries at play.
+For instance, the decentered theory of governance is restricted to administrative governance styles, whereas the pragmatic sociology investigates a larger chunk of the social imaginaries at play.
 Moreover, the traditions mentioned by Bevir are often rooted in national contexts (such as the British one) and/or philosophical schemes (such as modernism or developmentalism), making the decentered approach less sensitive to transnationally salient rationalities or to conceptual innovations from other realms, such as biology or physics.